openstack-k8s-operators/ci-framework/roles/networking_mapper/README.md

     to create the entire output with all the details for all the involved networks and instances based on the input Networking Definition and the Interfaces Information dict, that contains all the details to wire up instances interfaces to networks.
-- Interfaces Information: An input to the mapper that enables full maps by providing the mac address of each instance interface for each infrastructure network.
-The mapper will filter the interface list of each instance based on the `cifmw_networking_mapper_network_name`parameter.
+- Interfaces Information: An input to the mapper, required for full maps, that enables that allows matching interfaces and mac addresses for all the instances.

 ## Examples
 ```